Maria Ezcurra

 Visual

-Specialities: Collage, Drawing, Graphic Novels, Mask-making, Nature-focused art, Outdoor Art-making, Painting, Pop-up books, Public Installations, Recycling/upcylcing art projects, Sculpture, Zines
+Specialities: Collage, Drawing, Graphic Novels, Mask-making, Murals, Nature-focused art, Outdoor Art-making, Painting, Photography, Pop-up books, Public Installations, Puppetry, Recycling/upcylcing art projects, Sculpture, Zines

 Contact Info